-The rule language has the

-following key features:
+The rule language has the following key features:

-- ⊕ Rule conditions describe errors the end-user is thus shown messages related to the specific error scenario - ⊕ Use of logical connectives 'And' and 'Or' to combine different subconditions - Predicate logic quantifiers are not provided as formally logical parts of the language but implicitly via operations.
-This ensures that the conditions are based on an expert's formulations and are therefore easier to understand. - ⊕ The rule languages' logic operations allow the tree and repetitive structures to be queried directly - ⊕ Supports set and filter operations on tree structures and repetitive structures, e.g. "add up all capital gains from all equity funds" - ⊕ Facilitate iterations via repetitive structures and shorten the control conditions - ⊕ Computations and validations based on the same language, so the full validation language can also be used for computation preconditions.
+- Rule conditions describe errors the end-user is thus shown messages related to the specific error scenario - 1 Use of logical connectives 'And' and 'Or' to combine different subconditions - Negation operations are not used.
+Instead, the different predefined conditions are each provided in positive and negative form.
+This ensures that the subconditions are simpler and are compiled in a more uniformly structured way.
+This makes the rule conditions more readable and clearer. - Predicate logic quantifiers are not provided as formally logical parts of the language but implicitly via operations.
+This ensures that the conditions are based on an expert's formulations and are therefore easier to understand. - The rule languages' logic operations allow the tree and repetitive structures to be queried directly - 1 Supports set and filter operations on tree structures and repetitive structures, e.g. "add up all capital gains from all equity funds" - 1 Facilitate iterations via repetitive structures and shorten the control conditions - Computations and validations based on the same language, so the full validation language can also be used for computation preconditions.
 All of the language's set and filter operations are available for formulating the computation operations and values can be computed for all predefined field types